-The National Institute of Justice is committed to being a transformative force in the criminal justice field by meeting five strategic challenges:
+The National Institute of Justice is committed to being a transformative force in the criminal justice field by meeting six strategic challenges:

 - Fostering science-based criminal justice practice — supporting rigorous scientific research to ensure the safety of families, neighborhoods and communities.

 - Translating knowledge to practice — disseminating rigorous scientific research to criminal justice professionals to advance what works best in preventing and reducing crime.

 - Advancing technology — building a more effective, fair and efficient criminal justice system through technology.

 - Working across disciplines — connecting the physical, forensic, and social sciences to reduce crime and promote justice.

 - Bolstering the research infrastructure — supporting new scholars, encouraging researchers from a broad array of disciplines to apply their work to criminal justice, and increasing the availability of research findings and data.

 - Adopting a global perspective — understanding crime in its social context within the U.S. and globally.